Tired of Bar Prep? Guarantee Motivation to Beat the Bar Exam with These 5 Reminders

 This uncertainty is all temporary.
 If you made a commitment to do your best on the next exam, don’t give in to temporary temptations.

-Are you going to delay your future career as an attorney just so you could spend your time in a haze (because you “don’t have motivation”)?
+Are you going to delay your future career as an attorney just so you can spend your time in a haze (because you “don’t have motivation”)?

 Are you going to trade in comfort now for 9 more months of anxiety and studying down the line?